 FYI: New to the world of caregiving?
 Check out my guide, What Is a Caregiver, to learn about all things related to care, both skilled and unskilled.

-As I mentioned previously, many variables affect the cost of 24/7 in-home care.
+Many variables affect the cost of 24/7 in-home care.
 Rates vary most in relation to the level of care, number of employees required, type of overnight care, your geographic location, and your state’s caregiver licensing requirements.

-Some seniors may need caregivers in their home for around-the-clock care, helping with occasional overnight needs.
+Some seniors may need caregivers in their home for round-the-clock care, helping with occasional overnight needs.
 Others, especially those with memory disorders or severe mobility and incontinence issues, may need the aid of a carer several times each night.

 The amount of care required each night can help you decide which type of overnight care is the best choice for your loved one: non-sleeping visits, sleeping visits, or a live-in caregiver.
 Each type is priced differently and impacts your overall in-home care cost.
 Living or sleeping accommodations available to the caregiver are also a negotiating factor.